DillonJacobson/PokeAPIDemo/README.md

 The names retrieved are hard-coded for simplicity and can be updated by editing the ```pokemon_list``` variable

+By default this server will run on localhost:5000 and the endpoint is reachable at api/pokedex

 Install dependencies

 ```$ pip install -r requirements.txt```